quaydrionb/quad-pizza-shop/README.md

 - **React:** Crafting dynamic and engaging user interfaces to elevate your browsing experience.
 - **Material-UI (Mui):** Leveraging the elegance and responsiveness of Material Design for a visually stunning interface.
 - **Headless UI:** Enhancing accessibility and user interaction with customizable, style-agnostic components.
-- **PostgreSQL:** Ensuring robust and reliable data management to support our operations.

 ## Features